MISSION

 2023

 Founder Barbara Waterhouse retired from her position and we welcomed a new Executive Director, Ari Barbanell, to lead the COH team.
+In 2023, Circle of Hope served 26,000 people experiencing homelessness and housing insecurity.

 “At Circle of Hope, we hold out hope for those who might not have a lot of hope for themselves right now.”